wjakob/nanobind/README.md

       .def(nb::init_implicit<MyOtherType>());
   ```

-- Trampoline classes, i.e., polymorphic class implementations that forward
+- **Trampoline classes.** Trampolines, i.e., polymorphic class implementations
-  virtual function calls to Python require an extra `NB_TRAMPOLINE(parent,
+  that forward virtual function calls to Python, now require an extra
-  size)` declaration, where `parent` refers to the parent class and `size` is
+  `NB_TRAMPOLINE(parent, size)` declaration, where `parent` refers to the
-  at least as big as the number of `NB_OVERRIDE_*()` calls. _nanobind_ caches
+  parent class and `size` is at least as big as the number of `NB_OVERRIDE_*()`
-  information to enable efficient function dispatch, which requires knowing
+  calls. _nanobind_ caches information to enable efficient function dispatch,
-  the number of trampoline "slots".
+  for which it must know the number of trampoline "slots".
 Example:

   ```cpp
   struct PyAnimal : Animal {